 We know that being in ministry often means you can’t leave everything and return to school, so we’ve given you some learning options.

-Can’t be on campus for an entire semester, but need residential hours for your program?
+Can’t be on campus for an entire semester, but still want to take a course on campus?
 Consider taking a course in module format.
-Two courses are usually offered in May and two more in June in addition to a winter module between the fall and spring residential semesters, usually the first full week of January.
-Spend one week on campus and complete an entire course.
+One course is usually offered in May and two more in June.
+We frequently offer a winter module between the fall and spring semesters, usually during the first full week of January.

 Virtual Modules or Classes